United States Regiments & Batteries > Maryland > Fifth Maryland Infantry Regiment

 Surrender of Lee and his army.

-May Duty in the Dept. of Virginia
+May Duty in the Department of Virginia

 May 1 Lieutenant Colonel William W. Bamberger was promoted to colonel.

-September 1 Mustered out at Fredericksburg, Va.
+September 1 The Fifth Maryland Infantry Regiment mustered out at Fredericksburg, Va.